junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 He jams on the brake when he thinks the sight of Cas is walking alongside the road, too vivid, but only in a flash.
 He stares out of the window for a whole storming night, because for a blink of time, he swears Cas stands right there.
 He almost crashes the car when he thinks there is a bloody figure wrapped in trench coat lying in the middle of the road.
 But the figure disappears when he blinks hard.

 Cas is in the dimension in between, not here.
 Dean reminds himself, but he doesn't know if that seance, that brief meeting time is making it better or worse.
-Now that he has learned where Cas is, but he still can't find him or get to him, it is not helping anything at all except for scratching his heart like a bloody hand.
+Now that he has learned where Cas is, but he still can't find him or get to him, it is not helping anything at all except for clutching his heart like a bloody hand.

 The nightmares are getting worse too after that, like some dam in his brain torn down, creating imagination he never has and never needs.
 In the rare times he dozes off, the dreams become increasingly vivid and disturbing.
 Always with Cas being hurt one way or another, in one place or another.
 He dreams about his wings broken and burn, twisted and torn, feathers dropping out and floating everywhere, his body split to pieces, then splice back wrong.
 The Cas in his dream, whatever shape he's in, he still always, always hold that pair of bright blue eyes, looking at him.
 So he would know, it is Cas that is being deformed in all the ways, but whatever the change, it is still him, and he is still in there, able to feel and sense everything.
 It only makes the view a million times worse.
 Unnerving.
 Horrifying.